nrkno/Sofie-TV-automation/README.md

 # NRK Sofie TV Automation

-_Please note that this documentation is being actively developed during Q2 2019, and that the content and links are likely to undergo drastic changes from day to day._
+_Please note that this documentation is a work in progress, and that the content and links are likely to undergo drastic changes._

 This is the documentation for the state-based studio automation system **Sofie**, used in live TV news production by the Norwegian public service broadcaster **NRK** since September 2018.